-- 19.1.
-19.1When using communication technologies, the school considers the following as good practice: - 19.1.1.
-Users must immediately report to the Senior Deputy (SS) or Deputy Head (JS) in accordance with the school policy, the receipt of any communication that makes them feel uncomfortable, is offensive, discriminatory, threatening or bullying in nature, and must not respond to any such communication - 19.1.2.
+- 19.1 When using communication technologies, the school considers the following as good practice: - 19.1.1.
+Users must immediately report to the Deputy Head (Pastoral) (SS) or Deputy Head (Pastoral) (JS) in accordance with the school policy, the receipt of any communication that makes them feel uncomfortable, is offensive, discriminatory, threatening or bullying in nature, and must not respond to any such communication.
+This will be recorded on CPOMS - 19.1.2.
 Any digital communication between staff and pupils or parents must be professional in tone and content.
 These communications may only take place on official (monitored) school systems.
-Social media, unless registered with the Deputy Head (Innovation) or the Head of the Junior School, must not be used for these communications - 19.1.3.
-Pupils at KS3 and above will be provided with individual school email addresses for educational use - 19.1.4.
-Pupils should be taught about online safety issues, such as the risks attached to the sharing of personal details.
-They should also be taught strategies to deal with inappropriate communications and be reminded of the need to communicate appropriately when using digital technologies - 19.1.5.
-Personal information should not be posted on the school website and only official email addresses should be used to identify members of staff.
+Social media, unless registered with the Deputy Head (Pastoral) or the Head of the Junior School, must not be used for these communications - 19.1.3.
+Pupils at KS3 and above are provided with individual school email addresses for educational use - 19.1.4.
+Pupils are taught about online safety issues, such as the risks attached to the sharing of personal details. - 19.1.5.
+Pupils are taught strategies to deal with inappropriate communications and be reminded of the need to communicate appropriately when using digital technologies - 19.1.6.
+Personal information must not be posted on the school website and only official email addresses should be used to identify members of staff.